jamesforddesign/generator-jfdpw/README.md

 ## Installation

 Yeoman requires Node and NPM.
-So first chack if you have them installed by running the following in your terminal.
+So first check if you have them installed by running the following in your terminal.
 ```bash
 node -v
 npm -v